micropython/micropython/docs/library/utime.rst

    which expresses a time as per localtime.
 It returns an integer which is the number of seconds since Jan 1, 2000.

-.. only:: port_pyboard
+.. only:: port_unix or port_pyboard or port_esp8266

     .. function:: sleep(seconds)

        Sleep for the given number of seconds.
 Seconds can be a floating-point number to sleep for a fractional number of seconds.

-.. only:: port_esp8266 or port_wipy
+.. only:: port_wipy

     .. function:: sleep(seconds)

        Sleep for the given number of seconds.

-.. only:: port_wipy or port_pyboard
+.. only:: port_unix or port_pyboard or port_wipy or port_esp8266

     .. function::  sleep_ms(ms)